SaladLab/Akka.Interfaced/README.md

 ## Where can I get it?

 Common projects using Akka.Interfaceds consist of at least two projects.
-One is interface project defining interfaces such as previous `IGreeter` and the other is actor project defining actor classes such as previous `GreetingActor`.
+One is an interface project defining interfaces such as previous `IGreeter` and the other is a main project defining the rest such as previous `GreetingActor`.

-For interface project:
+For an interface project:

 ```
 PM> Install-Package Akka.Interfaced.Templates
 ```

-For actor project:
+For a main project:

 ```
 PM> Install-Package Akka.Interfaced